Tofu Salad (Pan-Seared Tofu on Fresh Greens)

 Napa Cabbage Pear Black Sesame Salad

-Napa cabbage is shredded fine for maximum crunch, and Korean pear is cut to matching width so its clear sweetness merges with the cabbage's mild crispness.
-Toasted black sesame seeds release a deep nuttiness each time they are bitten.
-The dressing blends plain yogurt with rice vinegar and honey, staying creamy yet light enough to let the raw ingredients come through.
-Salt is kept minimal so the natural sweetness of pear and cabbage leads, making this salad ideal as a palate cleanser after a rich main course.
+Napa cabbage is shredded fine for maximum crunch, and Korean pear is cut to matching width so its clear sweetness merges seamlessly with the cabbage's mild crispness.
+Julienned carrot adds color throughout, while toasted black sesame seeds release a deep nuttiness with each bite.
+The dressing blends plain yogurt with rice vinegar and honey, staying creamy yet light enough to let the raw ingredients come through without being masked.
+Salt is kept minimal so the natural sweetness of pear and cabbage leads, making this salad a strong choice as a palate cleanser after a rich or oily main course.
+Scattering the black sesame seeds just before serving prevents them from absorbing moisture and ensures they retain their satisfying crunch against the soft, juicy pear and crisp cabbage.

 Caesar Salad